SethBoyd/boilerplate-django-angular/README.md

 grunt serve

 This will automatically launch your default browser and point to localhost:9000/.
-If everything works, you should see the message
+If everything works, you should see the message:

 > "API call works!
 Let's do this!".

-Otherwise you will see this instead
+Otherwise you will see this instead:

 > "API call did not work, did you start the server."